-This class will incorporate a variety of activities such as: ultimate Frisbee, ping pong, yoga, snorkeling, and more.
+This class will incorporate a variety of activities such as: ultimate Frisbee, flag football, basketball, volleyball, team handball, and more.
 Skills, rules, and etiquette of the sport are included.
 Students may take only one semester of this class.

 Secondary Physical Education I/II (Pool/Gym) (P35440/P35420)